namitapatil24/CFD-for-Aerospace---Missile-modelling/README.md

 ---

-*This project was submitted as part of the MSc in Aerospace Dynamics at Cranfield University.*
+*This project was submitted as part of the MSc in Aerospace Dynamics at Cranfield University in a group setting.*

 ---